-l.
-New claim(s) \\\\\ is (are) added and determined to be patentable.
-(Note: these claim(s) to be printed on certificate.)
+1. New claim(s) (and) is (are) a added and d etermined to be patentable.
+(Note: these claim(s) to be printe d on certificate.)
+26 Jr. .
+3"

-m.
-Claim(s) \\\\\ (and) \\\\ was (were) not reexamined.

-n.
-Other (identify claims and status)
+- m.
+Claim(s) (and) was (were) not reexamined. - n.
+Other (identify claims and status) . - o.

-o.
 Any decision of the Patent and Trademark Office, Federal court or other forum which may affect the validity of the patent, but which have not been considered during reexamination.